steamysips/steamy-sips/docs/DB_DESIGN.md

 insertion is aborted.
 Constraints: Ensure only users with superadmin privileges can add new administrator accounts.

-3. Send Email Notification Trigger:

-This trigger sends an email notification to the client when an order is placed.
-Trigger Type: AFTER INSERT ON order table.
-Functionality: Retrieves the client's email address associated with the order and sends an email notification confirming the order placement.
-Constraints: Ensure the email is successfully sent without errors.

-4. Update Order History Trigger:
+3. Update Order History Trigger:

 This trigger updates the order history when an order is placed.
 Trigger Type: AFTER INSERT ON order table.